Nateckert/py_nrf/README.md

 2. Install a Python version and install [maturin](https://pypi.org/project/maturin/): `pip install maturin`
 3. Switch to Rust [nightly](https://doc.rust-lang.org/book/appendix-07-nightly-rust.html#rustup-and-the-role-of-rust-nightly) (this is due to the PyO3 dependency): `rustup default nightly`
 4. Build the crate with `cargo build --release` (if it is the first build, an internet connexion is required to download dependencies from http://crates.io).
 If you are using macOS, check the nota bene.
 5. Create the Python wheel by running `maturin build`.
 This build the wheel in the `target/wheels` directory.
-Alternatively, you can use `maturin develop` which also install it in you current Python environment.
+Alternatively, you can use `maturin develop` which also install it in your current Python environment.

 N-B: If you are using macOS, you need to run the following command line: `cargo rustc --release -- -C link-arg=-undefined -C link-arg=dynamic_lookup`.
 You can also edit your `.cargo/config` file and add the following content: